 Please note: there are a few sections where you can use public transport to shorten your hike if you are struggling.

-To do a serious hike like the Tour de Monte Rosa you will need appropriate layered clothing, including a warm insulated jacket and a hard shell waterproof layer.
 Some comfortable lightweight trekking boots are a must to enjoy this trek, while good waterproofs are essential, not only to protect you against rain or snowfall but to double as windproofs.
-Since you’ll be crossing passes of more than 3000 meters, gloves and several base / second layers may prove usefull.
+Since you’ll be crossing passes of more than 3000 meters, gloves and several base / second layers may prove useful.
 Trekking poles are a good way to not overload your knees and ankles.

 If you are hiking unsupported you will need to carry a 50-60L backpack, however, if you plan to join an organised tour then many organisations will often include luggage transfer to your next accommodation in the valley, so you only need to carry a small backpack with some lunch, snacks and clothes.